Quantum simulating multi-particle processes in high energy nuclear physics: dijet production and color (de)coherence: Conclusion

 \paragraph*{Additional note:} While completing this manuscript, we became aware of related work~\cite{Alba:future}, where a complete computation of the leading order in-medium QCD splitting kernels is performed at finite number of colors and using the full form of the in-medium scattering rate, similarly to what is done in this work for the quark channel.
 The main difference between these two approaches lies that while our calculation is set at amplitude level, i.e. using the gauge field $\mathcal{A}$ directly, the computation reported in~\cite{Alba:future} is performed after averaging over field configurations, i.e. the computation is carried out at the level of $\langle \mathcal{A} \mathcal{A}\rangle$.
 One should note that the computation in~\cite{Alba:future} does not require the construction of a quantum circuit and thus, due to the current limitation on quantum simulation resources, the results reported there go beyond our current numerical capabilities.

 \acknowledgments We thank Marco Leitão and Alba Soto-Ontoso for clarifications on their work~\cite{Alba:future} and for allowing us to cross-check the numerical results.
 ML, WQ, CS and JMS are supported by European Research Council under project ERC-2018-ADG-835105 YoctoLHC; by Maria de Maeztu excellence unit grant CEX2023-001318-M and project PID2023-152762NB-I00 funded by MICIU/AEI/10.13039/501100011033; by ERDF/EU; and by Xunta de Galicia (CIGUS Network of Research Centres).
+ML and WQ acknowledge the support of Xunta de Galicia under the ED431F 2023/10 project.
 WQ is also supported by the Marie Sklodowska-Curie Actions Postdoctoral Fellowships under Grant No. 101109293.
 JMS is also supported by OE - Portugal, Fundação para a Ciência e Tecnologia (FCT) under contract PRT/BD/152262/2021, and by ERDF (grant PID2022-139466NB-C21) and Consejería de Universidad, Investigación e Innovación, Gobierno de España and Unión Europea – NextGenerationEU under grant AST22 6.5.